Planning 3 weeks in Sri Lanka? Here is my guide to the teardrop isle.

 The Sri Lankan people are some of the humblest and generous people I’ve ever encountered.
 After visiting several other Asian countries, it’s easy to get that feeling like the locals want something out of you, but here it’s simply not true.
 While they do work to make a living, their kindness and generosity are unparalleled.
 You will experience an overall feeling that you are wholeheartedly welcome on the island and in their home.

 Now, where do you start?

-Three weeks in Sri Lanka will have you conquering rock fortresses, sipping tea in the greenest hilltops, hiking to the top of the world, witnessing the most majestic creatures, and lounging on some of the most beautiful beaches.
+This Sri Lanka 3 weeks itinerary will have you conquering rock fortresses, sipping tea in the greenest hilltops, hiking to the top of the world, witnessing the most majestic creatures, and lounging on some of the most beautiful beaches.
 This Sri Lanka route guide will not leave you wanting.

-This is a perfect start to your 3 weeks in Sri Lanka itinerary as Negombo offers pristine beaches and breathtaking sunsets.
+This is a perfect start to your Sri Lanka travel itinerary as Negombo offers pristine beaches and breathtaking sunsets.
 Located much closer to the international airport than Colombo, basing here will make your trip from baggage claim to beach chair that much quicker.

 Leaving Negombo | How to get from Negombo to Sigiriya | Grab a taxi to Katunayake Airport Bus Station and take the bus to Dambulla.
 Here you can opt to explore the Dambulla Cave Temple before taking a final taxi ride the short distance to Sigiriya.
 Total cost approximately $10-14 USD per person.

 TIP | If you have some extra money to spend and would rather make transport around the island seamless, flexible and stress free, opt to hire a full time driver.
 Generally, you should expect to pay $50-60 USD per day for a private driver in Sri Lanka.
 This price will be all inclusive, except the odd driver accommodation which will cost you $10-15 USD a night.

 Day 3 + 4 | Sigiriya, the Historic Centre of Sri Lanka